-In case you missed it, George Clooney got engaged over the weekend!
-Yes, Hollywood’s most notorious bachelor has finally found true love, and is putting a ring on Amal Alamuddin.
+In case you missed it, George Clooney got married over the weekend!
+Yes, Hollywood’s most notorious bachelor has finally found true love, and is now legally bound to Amal Alamuddin.
 Clooney has had plenty of girlfriends before Alamuddin came along, and let’s not forget: Clooney is not a total commitment-phobe.
 He has been married before!

 George Clooney was married to actress Talia Balsam for four years, from 1989 to 1993.
 Not familiar with her name?
 Here are some things you might be surprised to learn about her:

 1. Clooney was 28 when he and Balsam, whom he’d only been dating for a few months, jumped in a Winnebago and drove to Vegas to get married.
 Ah, to be young.
 He later told Vanity Fair, “I probably–definitely –wasn’t someone who should have been married at that point.
 I just don’t feel like I gave Talia a fair shot.”

 2. Don’t feel too bad for her, though.
 After divorcing Clooney, she got hitched to another sexy gentleman: Mad Men‘s John Slattery.
 They’re still happily married and have a son, Harry.

 3. Balsam played her husband’s on-screen ex-wife on Mad Men.
 She’s appeared in eleven episodes as Mona Sterling, the woman he cheated on with Joan Holloway.